HEAL/platform-documentation/docs/data_sharing_guidance.md

 While each of these goals has somewhat different needs and requirements, there are several general principles that apply across all of them.
 These are described below, organized into a set of minimal requirements followed by a list of additional best practices.
 We also provide several tips that you may find helpful when preparing and packaging your data for sharing.

+### **Common Data Elements**

+Considerable effort was put into identifying a set of common data elements (CDEs) for use in pain research, and encouraging their use among HEAL studies (these may be found in the [HEAL CDE Repository](https://heal.nih.gov/data/common-data-elements-repository)).
+Using CDEs not only increases the quality and consistency of measurement, but also permits pooling of data across studies for combined analyses.
+To ensure that data from CDEs can be combined and analyzed together, it is important to include the following when packaging and sharing your data:

+1. **Identify the source of the CDE**, including the specific version used (if applicable) and a link to where the CDE may be obtained (if available).
+2. **Describe important aspects of the way in which the instrument was administered**, such as the language used (e.g., English, Spanish), the mode of administration (e.g., personal interview, self-completed via REDCap or paper form, etc.), whether special instructions were given to the participant, etc.
+3. **Provide data and metadata for each individual item**.
+Many HEAL CDEs are multi-item instruments designed to measure a specific construct, and these are often used to generate an overall score for analysis.
+Even if an overall score is provided, it is important also to share the data for each individual item to permit secondary analysts to generate their own scores using a different method, to perform psychometric analyses, or to harmonize the CDE with other versions that may contain a slightly different set of items.
+It is also critical to share a complete description of each numeric code if the responses are encoded in the dataset using numbers rather than labels.
+4. **Label missing values** to indicate the source of the missingness (e.g., "Don't know", "Refused", "Left blank", "Not administered", "Legitimately skipped", etc.).
+This is important so that missing data can be addressed appropriately during secondary analyses.

+See below for more information on how to share both the data and metadata from CDEs (e.g., file structure, format, etc.).

 ### **Required items**

 These items are required to enable others to use your shared data.